 Social media account to interact with your clients and manage CRM

-The most used social media are WeChat, Weibo, Douyin, Xiaohongshu, Kuaishou which attract millions of users.
-China the largest social media market in the world.
+The most used social media are WeChat, Weibo, Douyin, Xiaohongshu, and Kuaishou which attract millions of users.
+China is the largest social media market in the world.

 Why are social media so important for bars in China?

-Social media as a channel wins more trust over the consumers.
-Consumers believe more on the message brands directly communicate on social media, whether via WeChat, Weibo, or Little Red Book posts.
+Social media as a channel wins more trust of consumers.
+Consumers believe more in the messages brands directly communicate on social media, whether via WeChat, Weibo, or Little Red Book posts.

 People get a more solid connection to the brand via social media and at the same time brands can reach Chinese consumers and interact with them.